chaitanya1-coder/DataDave/README.md

 ### New Relic is a cloud-based platform that provides real-time insights into the performance and behavior of digital systems.
 With the help of New Relic we can do, Application performance monitoring (APM), Infrastructure monitoring, Log management, Vulnerability management and so on.

+New Relic Account ID- 4726082
+Email address used for creating the New Relic Account - chaitanyajobwork@gmail.com

 ## Running the program

 - You can run the game by running the main python script located at the root of the repository: `NEW_RELIC_CONFIG_FILE=newrelic.ini newrelic-admin run-program python game.py`.
 This should start the game immediately.